whatrocks/blag/pages/about.md

 description: "About Charlie Harrington"
 ---

 Hello!
-I'm Charlie, a programmer and writer in California.
-I'm writing a middle grade novel about robots.
-If you'd like to follow along, join my newsletter below!
+I'm Charlie Harrington, a computer programmer and cub writer in California.

 ### Selected Short Stories